mpsanchis/flash-qc/README.md

 Prerequisites:
 - have `mise` installed
-- have the necessary requirements for a postgres DB
+- have a postgresql DB installed and running
-  - You might need: `sudo apt install libpq-dev`

 Steps:
 - `mise install` (might fail if you don't have system libs for postgres, but you can also decide to install it with another tool such as [postgresapp](https://postgresapp.com))